How to Check if a Date is More or Less Than a Month Ago with PHP

 The Correct Approach

-A small research of the problem and the functions in versions prior
+A small research of the problem and the functions in versions priorof 5.3.0 of PHP is needed.
+Typical case study of date formatting happen

 when working with dates from a database.
 The following code is a